microsoft/FluidFramework/docs/content/docs/start/tutorial.md

 ### Create a new container

-The create path of the application starts with calling `createContainer` and passing in the `containerConfig` defining which DDSes will be retuned on the `container`.
+The create path of the application starts with calling `createContainer` and passing in a schema defining which shared objects will be available on the new `container`.

-After setting some default values on the `diceMap`, the function attaches the `container`, allowing ops to be sent to and from the `client`, and returns the assigned `id` that will be used in the load path.
+After setting some default values on the `diceMap`, the container is attached by calling the `attach` function.
+Attaching allows changes to be sent to and from the client, and returns the assigned container id that will be used in the load path.

 Now that the app has a connected container and default data, the dice roller view is ready to render.